srinivas946/PyAlert/README.md

 # PyAlert
 PyAlert is an Security Incident and Event Management Tool.
 It is designed completely with Python, It’s a basic tool architecture to understand how SIEM Works in real time.
 This tool interact with ELK Stack to fetch datasources Information such as Logs.
 You can Integrate as many datasources you want by simple configuration and write own parsers for different log formats.
+PyAlert Provides Command line interface for user Interaction.
 <br/>
 ### Features List
 PyAlert come up with list of features